-You will see the stunning local landscapes featured in a lot of the art work so if you want to remember your trip to Yallingup, head to one of galleries and support local artists.
+You will see the stunning local landscapes featured in a lot of the artwork, so if you want to remember your trip to Yallingup, head to one of the galleries and support local artists.

 Take a ride along Yallingup’s Marrinup Drive and Gunyulgup Drive, a thriving art precinct in the middle of bushland.

 Cape Lavender Tea House

 This cute café is always busy due to being recognised as having the best Devonshire tea & coffee in the Yallingup region.
 Situated on the corner of Caves Road and Canal Rocks Road, you’ll have a view of the garden through the traditional mullion windows.

 Devonshire Tea was A$12.50 in December 2022, which included your choice of scones, preserves and fresh local double whipped cream with one of their boutique teas or locally roasted coffee.

 The shop also sells a range of handcrafted, natural lavender essential oil and body products, honey, jams, and lollies.

 Quinninup Falls is an elusive waterfall located in Wilyabrup, near Yallingup, known for its beauty and how hard it is to find!
 The trail to the falls is moderately difficult and takes around 45 minutes to reach the falls and an hour to return (due to having to climb back up the sand dunes).

 To find the Cape to Cape track to Quinninup Falls, enter Moses Rock Road into your maps.
 Follow the road to the end, where you will find the car park.
 From here, head right and up the log stairs.